gxiaokun/scop/TimelineCronQ-R_repair_code/README.md

 temporal_relation == "union"
 ```

-This rule addresses a template family whose original metadata may overstate the effective reasoning complexity.
-In these cases, the stored record can carry a three-event template label, while the actual natural-language question and gold answer are centered on the union of two explicitly queried event intervals.
+This rule covers a template family whose original metadata can overstate its effective reasoning complexity.
+Although the stored record may have a three-event template label, the question and gold answer concern the union of two explicitly queried event intervals.

 A representative example is: